NRottmann/ROS_Gazebo_Tutorial/README.md

   ```

 2. Find the Person in the Building (the robot will start at a random position outside the building)
   * Create a ROS Node which subscribes to the pose information from the amcl package (Particle Filter) and searches for the missing person by publishing to the /cmd_vel topic.
 The robot should stop if it found the missing person.
-For localization you can upload your generated map (example: ocalization.launch)
+For localization you can upload your generated map (example: localization.launch)
   * By running the person_detector (example: detection.launch), a new topic /person_detector will appear which publishes the message pal_person_detector_opencv/Detections2d.
 This message contains information about detected person in the camera image.
 For more information about the person detector, we refer to the [ros wiki](http://wiki.ros.org/Robots/TIAGo/Tutorials/PersonDetection).
 For simplicity, we included the required parts of the pal repository into our tutorial repository.